kukuu/AGILITY/technopedia-2.md

 ### Module Design Pattern

-JavaScript modules are the most prevalently used design patterns for keeping particular pieces of code independent of other components.
+JavaScript modules are the most prevalently used design patterns for keeping particular pieces of code independent of other components, and consistent.
 This provides loose coupling to support well-structured code.

 For those that are familiar with object-oriented languages, modules are JavaScript "classes".
 One of the many advantages of classes is encapsulation - protecting states and behaviors from being accessed from other classes.
 The module pattern allows for public and private (plus the lesser-know protected and privileged) access levels.

-Modules should be Immediately-Invoked-Function-Expressions (IIFE) to allow for private scopes - that is, a closure that protect variables and methods (however, it will return an object instead of a function).
-This is what it looks like:
+Modules should be Immediately-Invoked-Function-Expressions (IIFE) to allow for private scopes - that is, a closure that protect variables and methods.

 #### Revealing Module Pattern